dzackgarza/Notes/Class_Notes/2021/Spring/NumberTheory/NumberTheory.md

 The critical takeaway: unique factorization failed, but the structure of the class group saved us!
 We crucially used that it had no elements of order 3.
 See the book for a general theorem about equations $y^2 + d = x^3$.
-So ideal theory gives us a way to study Diophantine equations.
+Ideal theory gives us a way to study Diophantine equations.
 :::

-## Ch.
-10: The Class Group as a Measure of Non-unique Factorization
+## The Class Group as a Measure of Non-unique Factorization

 :::{.remark}
+This is chapter 10.
 This statement shows up in talks: it's more of a vague sentiment than an actual theorem, but we'll discuss a way to make it precise.
 :::

-:::{.theorem title="?"}
+:::{.theorem title="Class number 1 iff UFD"}
 Recall that the class number is defined as $h_K \da \# \Cl(\ZZ_K)$.
 Then
 \[
 h_K = 1 \iff \ZZ_K \text{ is a UFD}
 .\]
 :::

-:::{.proof title="?"}
+:::{.proof title="of theorem"}
 $\implies$:
 Every ideal is equivalent to the unit ideal, so every ideal is principal and PID implies UFD.

+\

 $\impliedby$:
 Note that this is subtle: this is the claim that $\ZZ_K$ is a UFD $\implies \ZZ_K$ is a PID, which isn't true for general rings (e.g. $\ZZ[x]$).